On the Computational Complexity of Model Checking for Dynamic Epistemic Logic with S5 Models: Introduction

+{ \paragraph{Interpretation of the results} The results that we obtain in the paper contribute to our understanding of the computational complexity of the model checking problem for DEL.
+In particular, our results form a useful step towards a better comprehension of how the various elements of the framework of DEL contribute to the computational costs of the model checking problem. { For example, the hardness result of Theorem~\ref{thm:pspace-hardness} indicates that introducing a second agent---even when severely restricting several other aspects of the problem---already leads to a problem that in the worst case is as hard as the general, unrestricted problem. } This improved insight can---in future work---be used to develop (implemented) algorithms for DEL model checking that work more efficiently in different settings and for different applications.
+We discuss the relevance and significance of our results in more detail in Section~\ref{sec:discussion}. }

 \paragraph{Roadmap} We begin in Section~\ref{sec:preliminaries} with reviewing basic notions and notation from dynamic epistemic logic and complexity theory.
 Then, in Section~\ref{sec:updates-with-event-models}, we present the complexity results for the various settings that involve updates with (arbitrary) event models.
-In Section~\ref{sec:semi-private-announcements}, we present our \PSPACE{}-hardness proof for the setting of semi-private announcements.
-Finally, we conclude and suggest directions for future research in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:semi-private-announcements}, we present our \PSPACE{}-hardness proof for the setting of semi-private announcements. {We discuss the relevance and significance of our results for the computational and algorithmic study of the model checking problem for DEL in Section~\ref{sec:discussion}.} Finally, we conclude and suggest directions for future research in Section~\ref{sec:conclusion}.